Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 Which statement describes Test First Development (TFD)?

 - [x] Designing tests before satisfying them.
-- [ ] Having the tester in the Development Team write the test plans before coding.
+- [ ] Having the Tester in the Development Team write the test plans before coding.
 - [ ] Testing existing code before adding more code to it.
 - [ ] The continuous restructuring of software to retain flexibility.